libretro/docs/docs/library/pokemini.md

 - **LCD Filter** [pokemini_lcdfilter] (**dotmatrix**|scanline|none)

-	Specifies which internal screen filter should be applied to the screen. 'dotmatrix' produces a clean LCD effect, and is the recommended option.
+	Specifies which internal screen filter should be applied to the display. 'dotmatrix' produces a clean LCD effect, and is the recommended option.
 LCD filters are disabled when 'Video Scale' is set to '1x'.

 ??? note "*LCD Filter - dotmatrix*"
     ![](..\image\core\pokemini\dotmatrix.png)